Which jobs can you apply for post-PhD? We learn how COVID-19 changed the mechanics and tools in this process, but not your employability and impact.

 Conferences and travelling: the glamorous and not so glamorous truth In her 2nd Vlog, Abbie talks about the amazing opportunities that international conferences can offer, but also discusses the downside of jetlag, time away from research and the impact overall of long haul travel.
 “It’s all about the balance,” she…>

 When I embarked on my PhD journey I was certainly unaware of what was ahead: the precision of academic writing; the solitary process; the importance of the supervision team…

 Being a PhD graduate can certainly broaden your employment prospects but undertaking one is a huge commitment with big investments in terms of time, effort and money required.

 First off let’s just say you probably won’t get a permanent role as a lecturer or academic researcher after your PhD.
 It’s not to put you off, but the numbers just don’t add up.
-There is a structural imbalance between number of PhDs and full-time academic positions.
-Given that doing…>
+There is a structural imbalance between the number of PhDs and full-time academic positions.
+Given that…>

 At the end of the long road of your PhD research, lies the viva examination.
 Just as every PhD is different, then every viva is different.
 But there are some things that all PhD candidates can do ahead of time to prepare academically, mentally and physically for the viva examination….>

 There are many reasons why you might want to do a PhD.